smallobject/clothing-store/README.md

 - GraphQL
 - Apollo

-# Usage
+# Run this yourself
 ```
 Clone the repo
 Install depedencies
 Change Stripe publishable key to match yours
 Change Firebase information to match yours
-Add a .env file with STRIPE_SECRET_KEY to make create a full payment from the backend to Stripe.
+Add a .env file with STRIPE_SECRET_KEY to create a full payment from the backend to Stripe.
 ```